Leland-Kwong/presentations/src/pages/functional-programming.md

 The primary goal of functional programming is to write predictable programs by pushing all side effects towards the edges of the system.

-## Tradeoffs

-Like many programming patterns, functional programming has its own set of tradeoffs:

-* can be slower than direct mutation
-* can require more memory

-Keep in mind, when practiced in a principled manner, we can substantially mitigate these tradeoffs.

 ## What are side effects?

 A vast amount of bugs in applications tend to come from unexpected changes to state, also known as **side effects**.